Jonathan Aitken

-Jonathan William Patrick Aitken (born 30 August 1942) is a British author, Church of England priest, convicted criminal and former Conservative Party politician.
-Beginning his career in journalism, he was elected to Parliament in 1974 (serving until 1997), and was a member of the cabinet during John Major's premiership from 1992 to 1995.
+Jonathan William Patrick Aitken (born 30 August 1942) is a British author, Church of England priest and former Conservative Party politician.
+Beginning his career in journalism, he was elected to Parliament in 1974 (serving until 1997), and was a member of the cabinet during John Major's premiership from 1994 to 1995.
 That same year, he was accused by The Guardian of misdeeds conducted under his official government capacity.
 He sued the newspaper for libel in response, but the case collapsed, and he was subsequently found to have committed perjury during his trial.
 In 1999, he was sentenced to 18 months in prison, of which he served seven months.

 Following his imprisonment, Aitken became a Christian and later became the honorary president of Christian Solidarity Worldwide.
 He was ordained as an Anglican priest in 2019.

 Family

-Aitken's parents were Sir William Traven Aitken, KBE, a former Conservative MP, and The Honourable Penelope, Lady Aitken, MBE, JP, daughter of The 1st Baron Rugby.
-Aitken is a great-nephew of the newspaper magnate and war-time minister, The 1st Baron Beaverbrook.
+Aitken's parents were Sir William Aitken, a former Conservative MP, and Penelope Aitken, daughter of John Maffey, 1st Baron Rugby.
+Aitken is a great-nephew of the newspaper magnate and war-time minister, Max Aitken, 1st Baron Beaverbrook.
 His sister is the actress Maria Aitken and his nephew is the actor Jack Davenport.
-He is godfather to James Abbott, the son of Labour left-winger Diane Abbott.
+He is godfather to James Abbott, the son of Labour left-winger Diane Abbott, who had been his voting pair.

-In 1979, Aitken married Lolicia Olivera Azucki, a daughter of O. Azucki of Zurich, Switzerland; they divorced in 1998.
+In 1979, Aitken married Serbian Lolica Olivera Azucki, a daughter of O. Azucki, living in Zürich, Switzerland; they divorced in 1998.
 With his first wife, he had twin daughters and one son, Alexandra and Victoria Aitken, and William Aitken respectively.

-Aitken married his second wife, The Hon.
-Elizabeth Harris, daughter of The 1st Baron Ogmore, TD, PC, and former wife of actors Richard Harris and Sir Rex Harrison, in June 2003.
+Aitken married his second wife, Elizabeth Harris, daughter of David Rees-Williams, 1st Baron Ogmore, and former wife of actors Richard Harris and Sir Rex Harrison, in June 2003.

 In 1999, DNA testing confirmed that Petrina Khashoggi, putative daughter of billionaire arms dealer Adnan Khashoggi, was Aitken's biological child, the result of an affair with Khashoggi's wife Soraya (née Sandra Daly).

 The paternity of Aitken himself has similarly been under question.
-In December 2008, Dutch historian Cees Fasseur claimed that Aitken was the result of a wartime affair between Prince Bernhard of the Netherlands and Penelope Aitken.
+In December 2008, Dutch historian Cees Fasseur said Aitken was the result of a wartime affair between Prince Bernhard of the Netherlands and Penelope Aitken.